-Should You Keep or Delete Old Content in WordPress?
+Should You Keep or Delete Old Content in WordPress — A Balanced Guide

 What is the Problem with Old Content on the Site?

-As you grow your website, you may focus on creating new content.
-However, outdated content can quickly become a problem for increasing WordPress blogs.
+As your website grows, you may focus on creating new content.
+However, outdated content can quickly become a problem for growing WordPress blogs.
 Left unchecked, it can affect your business, sales, and profits.

-In our guide to content demotion, we explain why some of your older articles may be downgrading.
-We also show you how to find broken content using an SEO plugin like All in One SEO.
+In our guide to content demotion, we explain why some of your older articles may be downgraded.
+We also show you how to identify broken content using an SEO plugin such as All in One SEO.

-You may also have old articles still ranking but now contain outdated information.
+You may also have old articles that are still ranking but contain outdated information.
 There is no easy way to find this content other than systematically reviewing your reports.
 Then, you can decide whether to keep or delete the old content.

 Should you keep or delete old content in WordPress?

-Fortunately, you can manage old posts in several ways so your website doesn’t suffer.
-The best approach will vary from position to post, and it’s usually not a choice between simply keeping or deleting the content.
+Fortunately, you can manage old posts in several ways to avoid impacting your website.
+The best approach will vary by position, and it’s usually not a choice between keeping or deleting the content.

-For example, you may want to retain evergreen content declining in rankings.
-However, you must also update that content to be up-to-date and accurate to increase your rankings.
+For example, you may want to retain evergreen content that is declining in rankings.
+However, you must also update that content to ensure it is up to date and accurate to improve your rankings.

 On the other hand, deleting old posts that are no longer relevant can improve your site’s user experience and SEO.
 But to avoid 404 errors, you need to redirect the posts.

-For most blogs, a combination of strategies will be the correct answer.
+For most blogs, a combination of strategies is the right approach.

 With that said, let’s take a look at the different ways you can deal with outdated content on your WordPress website: